Th0rgal/auto-recibo-verde/README.md

 # Automatic invoices for Portugal

 This selenium script allows to automatically submit an invoice to Portugal government website.
+You can consult the invoices you submited [here](https://irs.portaldasfinancas.gov.pt/recibos/portal/consultar).

 ### To install:
 ```